seunghwanly/kakao_maps_flutter/README.md

 - `initialLevel`: Optional `int` that sets the initial zoom level of the map.
 Valid range is 1-21.
 If not provided, the map will use its default zoom level
 - `width`: Optional width of the map widget.
 If null, uses the maximum available width
 - `height`: Optional height of the map widget.
 If null, uses the maximum available height
+- `compass`: Optional `CompassOption` to configure the compass widget
+- `scaleBar`: Optional `ScaleBarOption` to configure the scale bar widget
+- `logo`: Optional `LogoOption` to configure the logo widget

 ### Map Operations